lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Decrypt and verify the COSE_Encrypt0 as defined in Sections 5.2 and 5.3 of {{RFC9052}}, with the EDHOC AEAD algorithm in the selected cipher suite, and the parameters defined in {{asym-msg3-proc}}.

 * If all processing completed successfully, then make ID_CRED_I and (if present) EAD_3 available to the application for authentication- and EAD processing.
-When and how the application performs authentication is up to the implementation.
+When and how to perform authentication is up to the application.

 * Obtain the authentication credential (CRED_I) and the authentication key of I from the application (or by other means).